dellow/Web-Framework/README.md

 <a name="profiles"></a>
 ## Profiles
 The Project Wrapper runs various profiles based on the environment variable.
-Just running `gulp` will run the `development` profile.
+Just running `gulp` will run the `default` profile.
 Running any other profile requires the `--config` parameter, for example: `gulp --config production` will run the production profile.
 The following tasks are run for each profile:

 <a name="profiles--development"></a>
+### Default
+- Browserify (Minified)
+- Compass (Minified)
+- Imagemin
+- Dalek (Extended)
+- JSHint (Extended)
+- Jasmine (Extended)

 ### Development
 - Browserify (Non minified)
-- Compass (Non minified with development mode activated)
+- Compass (Non minified)
 - Imagemin
 - Dalek (Extended)
 - JSHint (Extended)